Learning nuclear cross sections across the chart of nuclides with graph neural networks: Results

 \section{Results}

-We recall that our proposed framework consists of two main components.
-In a first step, we learn the latent vector encoding the nuclear cross sections with dimensionality reduction techniques.
-In a second step, we train a GNN to predict the latent vector in neighboring nuclei by leveraging the learned latent vector before the decoder transforms the data back to the original 256-dimension cross-section.
-Since a crucial part of dealing with GNNs is the lower-dimension representation space, we first analyze our two encoding mechanisms -- the VAE model of Fig.~\ref{fig:vae_inr}(a) and the INR model of Fig.~\ref{fig:vae_inr}(b).
-We then present the results of several experiments designed to study the behavior of different GNN architectures.
-Specifically our goal is to infer unknown (i.e., test set) cross-sections based on the knowledge learned from the known cross-sections in the training set.
+We recall that our proposed framework consists of two main stages.
+First, we learn low-dimensional latent representations of nuclear cross sections using dimensionality reduction techniques.
+Second, we train GNN to impute the missing node features (i.e., latent vectors) in the nuclear chart.
+Since the effectiveness of GNNs in this task depends on the quality of embedding space, we begin by analyzing the two types of encoders used in this study, the VAE model of Fig.~\ref{fig:vae_inr}(a) and the INR model of Fig.~\ref{fig:vae_inr}(b).
+We then evaluate the performance of several GNN architectures for the downstream imputation task, where the goal is to predict unknown cross sections in the test region using information learned from known regions in the training set.